Spectacular Greece Island Adventure with Athens, and the Islands of Crete, Santorini, Naxos, Mykonos and Delos.

 Day 2 - September 5th - This morning we will take a short tour of the Peloponnese Peninsula and Ancient Corinth.
 According to myth, the first Kings of Corinth were descendants of Sisyphos, the man who was punished by the Gods for his hubris by being forced to roll an immense boulder up a hill only for it to roll down again when they came near the top, repeating this action for eternity.
 Thanks to traffic and trade over the Isthmos, the narrow strip of land that connects the Peloponnesos to the mainland of Greece and Attika, this ancient city, whose foundation dates back to the 10th century BCE, could easily compete in terms of wealth and fame with Athens and Thebes.
 Until the middle of the 6th century BCE Corinth's main export product were the black-figured vases, many of which made their way to several colonies in Magna Graecia.
 We will have a guided tour of the beautifully preserved remains of Ancient Corinth, one of Greece’s most powerful and influential city states of Antiquity.
 We will take a stroll through the streets, temples, markets, and fountains in the footsteps of the Classical Greeks, Ancient Romans and St. Paul.
 Our guide will bring this ancient city to life and will share from her heart why she loves it here.
 We will have lunch in Ancient Corinth before making our way to the Corinthian Canal, an artificial canal in Greece, that connects the Gulf of Corinth in the Ionian Sea with the Saronic Gulf in the Aegean Sea.
 It cuts through the narrow Isthmus of Corinth and separates the Peloponnese from the Greek mainland, arguably making the peninsula an island.We then make our way to Piraeus Port where we will board our overnight ferry to the island of Crete.
 Once onboard you will be able to find some dinner before we depart Piraeus at 9:00pm.
 Overnight at Sea.
 (B,L)

 Day 3 - September 6th - This morning we arrive into the port of Hereklion on Crete and then depart our ferry.
 Much of our time on Crete will be exploring coastlines, hill towns and lovely seaside villages.
 We will take a lovely coastal drive that will take us through Agia Palagia, Bali, Panormos and Adelianos Kampos on our way to Rethymno.
 Agia Palagia is a seaside fishing village built in the centre of a picturesque amphitheatric bay.
 It lies right in the middle of Crete and has about 9 small sandy or rocky beaches.
 Our next stop is Bali, famous for its four beaches so we must take a morning beach walk before stopping in the lovely village of Panormos which is a small fishing village with more beautiful beaches.
 Our drive eventually takes us to Rethymno which was strongly influenced by the Venetians and boasts elegant architecture and a picturesque port.
-We will have lunch here before making our way way back to our accommodation just near Hereklion by way of the Apithano Honey Museum for a Tour and Tasting.
+You can find some lunch here before we start making our way way back to our accommodation just near Hereklion by way of the Apithano Honey Museum for a Tour and Tasting.
 After our excursion, we get checked into our accommodation before dinner.
 Dinner and overnight near Hereklion.
 (B,L,D)

 Day 4 - September 7th - Today we will take an excursion through the mountains and along the sea taking in hill towns and coastal villages in the eastern end of the island.
 The first stop will be in Sisi by the Sea with its harbour which is truly a work of art by Mother Nature.
 The natural harbor was created by the sea burrowing deep far into the land, forming a long and narrow bay, protected by a small stone wave-breaker.
 We will also stop in the lovely seaside town of Saint Nicholas before visiting the Cretan Olive Oil Farm, a family operation where with the utmost care and attention, the family retrieved their 130 year-old olive press from the village of Vrouchas and carried it intact onto their Farm’s premises.
 Everything has been re-assembled as found in its original environment.
 We will assist in the process of the traditional olive oil production (first press) and then have a cooking class!
 We then eat our creations along with tastings of their olive oils, olive paste, Greek olives, sundried tomatoes, capers, wine and Raki.
 On the way home we will stop in Myrtos with its narrow streets of whitewashed, sugar cube houses with cobalt-blue shutters and balconies ablaze with geraniums, oleander and hydrangeas.
 This little coastal village is the epitome of Greek prettiness and a walk along the promenade will be a necessary must.
 We will also stop in the lovely hillside village of Archanes which sits in rolling hills surrounded by olive groves and vineyards.
 The village is made up of Kato Archanes and Epano Archanes, lower and upper villages dominated by the large mountain Giouktas, and gorges, forests and spectacular nature.
 We then return home where you can find some dinner on your own.
 Overnight near Hereklion.
 (B,L)